-Eggs are one of nature's best gifts to us: not only are they delicious, but they're also cheap, versatile, and a healthy option for breakfast and beyond.
+Eggs are one of nature's best, protein-packed gifts to us: they're delicious, cheap, and versatile, making them a healthy option for breakfast and beyond.
 Most people turn to eggs as a good source of protein and with some sautéed veggies and maybe a side of whole-wheat toast — a hearty breakfast that will keep you satisfied until lunchtime.

 How Much Protein Is in an Egg?

-One large egg has six grams of protein, and one jumbo egg has nearly eight grams of the macronutrient, according to the USDA food database.
-Compare that with egg whites, which have a little less than four grams of protein per egg white.
-The yolk itself has a little more than two grams of protein.
+One large egg has about six grams of protein, according to the USDA.
+Egg whites alone have a little less than four grams of protein each.
+A yolk itself has a little more than two grams of protein.
 That's a solid amount for a snack, but may not be enough to provide all the protein you need in a meal.

-Protein is an essential macronutrient to help you lose weight and build muscle.
-But to make sure you get enough in a day, you have to load up at each meal.
-Registered dietitian and ACSM-certified personal trainer Jim White, owner of Jim White Fitness and Nutrition Studios, told POPSUGAR that people should aim for 1.2 grams of protein per kilogram of bodyweight.
+Protein is an essential macronutrient that, among other things, can help you build and maintain muscle.
+Registered dietitian and ACSM-certified personal trainer Jim White, owner of Jim White Fitness and Nutrition Studios, told POPSUGAR in a previous interview that people should aim for 1.2 grams of protein per kilogram of bodyweight.
 So if you weigh 150 pounds (68 kilograms), you should eat between 68 and 82 grams of protein a day.
 That comes out to a little more than 20 grams at each meal, plus some protein-packed snacks in between.
 Fazio agrees with that benchmark, saying that while individual protein needs vary widely, "I generally recommend getting 20 to 30 grams of protein per meal."
 (Still, talk to your doctor before changing your diet to determine the right amount for you; there are drawbacks to getting both too much or too little protein.)

 Ideally, you want to eat 20 to 30 grams of protein per meal.
 If you're relying on eggs as your main source of protein for a meal, you'll have to eat two or three whole eggs to bump up that protein content to 12 to 18 grams.
 If you're just eating the whites, you would have to eat even more: three to four egg whites to get 12 to 16 grams of protein.
-To make your breakfast even more protein-packed without having to eat so many eggs, try eating an egg or two with quinoa (four grams per half-cup), black beans (four grams per one-fourth cup), or cheese (two tablespoons of Parmigiano Reggiano cheese has four grams of protein).
+To make your breakfast even more protein-packed without having to eat so many eggs, try eating an egg or two with quinoa (four grams of protein per cooked half-cup), black beans (four grams per one-fourth cup), and/or cheese (two tablespoons of Parmigiano Reggiano has four grams of protein).